ken1000minus7/YADA/.github/ISSUE_TEMPLATE/feature_request_template.md

+---
+name: Feature Request
+about: Requesting a new feature.
+title: "[Enhancement]: [Feature Title]"
+labels: enhancement
+---

 # Prerequisites

 Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

 # Issue Type : Adding Features

 Please give a brief description of the feature you want to be added

 # Expected Behavior